DETAILED ACTION

 Claims 1 – 16 are rejected under 35 U.S.C.
 101 because the claimed invention is directed to a judicial exception (i.e., an abstract idea) without significantly more.

-Independent claim 1 recites at Step 1 a statutory category (i.e. a process) method for pattern design in filament winding pattern design of composite elbow pipes, wherein the method comprises: constructing a mandrel geometric model according to the geometric dimension parameters; the mandrel geometric model comprises a geodesic mathematical model of a ring segment of the target elbow pipe and a non-geodesic mathematical model of a cylindrical segment of the target elbow pipe; the ring segment is an elliptical section annular elbow pipe; the cylindrical segment is an elliptical section pipe; determining number of yarns of the ring segment according to the geodesic mathematical model and set parameter data, and determining geodesic trajectory information of the ring segment; the set parameter data comprises: an initial winding angle of each of the yarns when it is wound from the ring segment of the target elbow pipe and a yarn width of each of the yarns; the geodesic trajectory information of the ring segment comprises: a winding angle and a center rotation angle; determining non-geodesic trajectory information of the cylindrical segment according to the non-geodesic mathematical model and a set slip coefficient; the set slip coefficient is related to the yarns and the mandrel or ply and is used to avoid a slip phenomenon in a filament winding process; the non-geodesic trajectory information of the cylindrical segment comprises: a fiber path winding angle and a fiber path center rotation angle; and determining a filament winding pattern according to the geodesic trajectory information of the ring segment and the non-geodesic trajectory information of the cylindrical segment by using a continued fraction configured for determining the filament winding pattern; a method for determining the geodesic trajectory information of the ring segment comprises: determining a bending angle according to the initial winding angle; the bending angle is an angle spanned by a geodesic within a set period of the center rotation angle; determining the number of yarns corresponding to an outer arc of a set period according to the bending angle and the yarn width; determining path information about each yarn according to the geodesic mathematical model and set parameter data; and determining the geodesic trajectory information of the ring segment according to all path information; the non-geodesic trajectory information of the cylindrical segment is determined according to the non-geodesic mathematical model and the set slip coefficient, comprising: determining a length of transition segment according to the non-geodesic mathematical model and the set slip coefficient; judging whether the set slip coefficient satisfies a set requirement according to the length of the transition segment and a length of the cylindrical segment; when the length of the transition segment is greater than the length of the cylindrical segment, increasing the length of the cylindrical segment or changing the set slip coefficient within a set range to obtain modification information; determining non-geodesic trajectory information of the cylindrical segment according to the non-geodesic mathematical model and the modification information; when the length of the transition segment is less than or equal to the length of the cylindrical segment, determining the non-geodesic trajectory information of the cylindrical segment according to the non-geodesic mathematical model.
+Independent claim 1 recites at Step 1 a statutory category (i.e. a process) method for pattern design in filament winding pattern design of composite elbow pipes, comprising: constructing a mandrel geometric model according to the geometric dimension parameters; wherein the mandrel geometric model comprises a geodesic mathematical model of a ring segment of the target elbow pipe and a non-geodesic mathematical model of a cylindrical segment of the target elbow pipe; the ring segment is an elliptical section annular elbow pipe; and the cylindrical segment is an elliptical section pipe; determining a number of yarns of the ring segment according to the geodesic mathematical model and set parameter data, and determining geodesic trajectory information of the ring segment; wherein the set parameter data comprises: an initial winding angle of each of the yarns when it is wound from the ring segment of the target elbow pipe and a yarn width of each of the yarns; and the geodesic trajectory information of the ring segment comprises: a winding angle and a center rotation angle; determining non-geodesic trajectory information of the cylindrical segment according to the non-geodesic mathematical model and a set slip coefficient; wherein the set slip coefficient is related to the yarns and the mandrel or ply and is used to avoid a slip phenomenon in a filament winding process; and the non-geodesic trajectory information of the cylindrical segment comprises: a fiber path winding angle and a fiber path center rotation angle; and generating control instructions defining a filament winding pattern according to the geodesic trajectory information of the ring segment and the non-geodesic trajectory information of the cylindrical segment by using a continued fraction configured for determining the filament winding pattern; wherein a method for determining the geodesic trajectory information of the ring segment comprises: determining the bending angle according to the initial winding angle; wherein the bending angle is an angle spanned by a geodesic within a set period of the center rotation angle; determining the number of yarns corresponding to an outer arc of a set period according to the bending angle and the yarn width; determining path information about each yarn according to the geodesic mathematical model and set parameter data; and determining the geodesic trajectory information of the ring segment according to all path information; wherein the non-geodesic trajectory information of the cylindrical segment is determined according to the non-geodesic mathematical model and the set slip coefficient, comprising: determining a length of transition segment according to the non-geodesic mathematical model and the set slip coefficient; judging whether the set slip coefficient satisfies a set requirement according to the length of the transition segment and a length of the cylindrical segment; when the length of the transition segment is greater than the length of the cylindrical segment, increasing the length of the cylindrical segment or changing the set slip coefficient within a set range to obtain modification information; determining the non-geodesic trajectory information of the cylindrical segment according to the non-geodesic mathematical model and the modification information; when the length of the transition segment is less than or equal to the length of the cylindrical segment, determining the non-geodesic trajectory information of the cylindrical segment according to the non-geodesic mathematical model.
 At Step 2A, Prong I the recited limitations, alone or in combination, amount to steps that, under its broadest reasonable interpretation, cover performance of the limitations in the mind in combination with using a pen and paper (see MPEP 2106.04(a)(2)(III)).
-For example, the “constructing” and “increasing” and “changing” amounts to step to create a model and/or modify a model requiring no more than mental judgement or evaluations.
+For example, the “constructing” and “generating control instructions” and “increasing” and “changing” amounts to step to create a model and/or modify a model requiring no more than mental judgement or evaluations.
 The “determining” and “judging” encompass further modeling steps requiring no more than mental judgement or evaluations.
 Accordingly, the claim recites an abstract idea.

 At Step 2B the claim does not recite additional elements that, alone or in an ordered combination, are sufficient to amount to significantly more than the judicial exception.
 The “acquiring” is recited at a high-level of generality and reasonably encompasses using any electronic means (see MPEP 2106.05(d)(II) “i.
 Receiving or transmitting data over a network, e.g., using the Internet to gather data”).
 The “winding, by a winding machine equipment” and “manufacturing” amount to reciting the words “apply it” since it uses ordinary equipment operating in their ordinary capacity to apply the pattern design of the abstract idea.
 For at least these reasons, the claim is not patent eligible.